Henny Huisman: Biography

 From 2003 till 2009 Huisman worked for evengalical broadcaster EO; he documented his quest for God in a series of interviews with converts and ended up embracing christianity.
 In 2005 he welcomed guests at his holiday-resort on Bonaire in Huize Huisman.
 From 2007 till 2009 Huisman hosted Korenslag, the Dutch version of Last Choir Standing.
+During that same period, he was a judge on Steracteur Sterartiest, the Flemish version of Soapstar Superstar, aired on VRT 1.

+Eind 2007 en begin 2008 was hij actief in België, als jurylid in het tv-programma Steracteur Sterartiest op de Vlaamse openbare omroep VRT.

 Following a cancer-battle, Huisman made his comeback in 2014 on SBS6 for two seasons worth of Surpriseshows; difference was that he had become a co-host on his own show which was renamed Surprise Surprise.

 In 2019, Huisman was given an item in talkshow Veronica Inside to visit the ones who were offended by the hosts.

-On March 6, 2020, Huisman returned on SBS6 by hosting party-reports in Waar is dat Feestje?.
+On March 6, 2020, Huisman returned to SBS6, this time as presenter of Waar is dat Feestje?.